Contrasting LightInTheBox (NYSE:LITB) and D-MARKET Elektronik Hizmetler ve Ticaret Anonim Sirketi (NASDAQ:HEPS)

 D-MARKET Elektronik Hizmetler ve Ticaret Anonim Sirketi (NASDAQ:HEPS) and LightInTheBox (NYSE:LITB) are both retail/wholesale companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their valuation, dividends, profitability, risk, earnings, analyst recommendations and institutional ownership.
+We will compare the two companies based on the strength of their earnings, dividends, valuation, analyst recommendations, institutional ownership, risk and profitability.

 10.5% of LightInTheBox shares are held by institutional investors.
-62.2% of LightInTheBox shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+62.2% of LightInTheBox shares are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This is a breakdown of current recommendations and price targets for D-MARKET Elektronik Hizmetler ve Ticaret Anonim Sirketi and LightInTheBox, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for D-MARKET Elektronik Hizmetler ve Ticaret Anonim Sirketi and LightInTheBox, as reported by MarketBeat.

 |Sell Ratings